ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 Bootstrap.
 [Sphinx][sphinx] is a widely-used [Python][python]-based authoring tool for creating static websites and API documentation.
-[Twitter][twitter] [Bootstrap][bootstrap] is a frontend JavaScript / CSS framework that offers a consistent UI experience, typography, grid systems, navigation / button / etc. components, and responsive features for mobile design.
+[Twitter][twitter] [Bootstrap][bootstrap] is a frontend JavaScript / CSS framework that offers a consistent UI experience, typography, grid systems, navigation / button / other components, and responsive features for mobile design.

 Since its introduction, I now use Sphinx with the Bootstrap Theme